xCryptik/developer-rig/docs/Mac.md

     1.  `git clone https://github.com/twitchdev/developer-rig`
     2.  `cd developer-rig`
     3.  `yarn install` # This takes about half a minute.
-    4.  `echo '{
-          "clientID": "`_your client ID_`",
-          "version": "0.0.1",
-          "channel": "RIG`_your Twitch user name_`",
-          "ownerName": "`_your Twitch user name_`"
-        }' > ../config.json`
-        \# Your client ID is available in the **Overview** tab of your extension.
-Your Twitch user name is displayed in the top-right corner of twitch.tv when you are signed in.
-The channel name must be alphabetic.
-For instance, if your Twitch user name is `dallas`, use the channel name `RIGdallas`.
-    5.  `yarn extension-init -l ../my-extension`
+    4.  `yarn extension-init -l ../my-extension`
         \# You may replace `my-extension` with a different directory name here and in subsequent steps.
-    6.  `yarn host -l ../my-extension/public -p 8080`
+    5.  `yarn host -l ../my-extension/public -p 8080`
 5. Visit [https://localhost.rig.twitch.tv:8080/viewer.html](https://localhost.rig.twitch.tv:8080/viewer.html).
 If necessary, allow the certificate.
 You will see **Hello, World!** in the browser window.
 6. Open another terminal window and execute these commands in the same directory as above.
     1.  `cd my-extension`
     2.  `npm install`
     3.  `npm run cert`
     4.  `curl -H 'Client-ID: `_your client ID_`' -X GET 'https://api.twitch.tv/helix/users?login=`_your Twitch user name_`' | sed -e 's/.*"id":"//' -e 's/".*//'`
         \# This will print your Twitch user ID for the next step.
+        \# Your client ID is available in the **Overview** tab of your extension.
+Your Twitch user name is displayed in the top-right corner of twitch.tv when you are signed in.
+The channel name must be alphabetic.
+For instance, if your Twitch user name is `dallas`, use the channel name `RIGdallas`.
     5.  `node services/backend -c '`_your client ID_`' -s '`_your extension secret_`' -o '`_your Twitch user ID_`'`
         Your extension secret is in the **Secret Keys** section in the **Settings** tab of your extension.
 7. Visit [https://localhost:8081](https://localhost:8081).
 If necessary, allow the certificate.
 You will see some JSON describing a 404 response.
 8. Open another terminal window and execute these commands in the same directory as above.
     1.  `cd developer-rig`
+    2.  `echo '{
+          "clientID": "`_your client ID_`",
+          "version": "0.0.1",
+          "channel": "RIG`_your Twitch user name_`",
+          "ownerName": "`_your Twitch user name_`"
+        }' > ../config.json`
-    2.  `yarn start -s '`_your extension secret_`' -c ../config.json`
+    3.  `yarn start -s '`_your extension secret_`' -c ../config.json`
 9. This will open [https://localhost.rig.twitch.tv:3000/](https://localhost.rig.twitch.tv:3000/).
 If necessary, allow the certificate.
 You will see the developer rig with no extension views.
 9. Make the required configuration changes.
     1. Go back to your dev.twitch.tv browser session.